 23. Transcription 2000

 They hire US-based transcriptionists only.
-Their transcription services range from business, financial to legal transcription services.
+Their transcription services range from business to financial and legal transcription services.

 24. TSI Transcription Services Inc